raspberrypilearning/flappy-astronaut/worksheet.md

 	from threading import Thread
 	```

-	**If you're using the trinket.io emulator, you'll need to stop at this point, as it doesn't support threading, and start working locally on your computer.
+	**If you're using the trinket.io emulator, you'll need to stop at this point, as it doesn't yet support threading, and start working locally on your computer.**

 1. Now you can turn the function call in the `while` loop into a threaded function call, that will be called every two seconds